 The Dublin Mountains, which define the south eastern boundaries to the County, can be seen from most parts of the lowland plains.
 The lower hills that step gently down towards Tallaght offer visual respite and amenity opportunities for the inhabitants of the more densely populated areas of the County.
-On these lower slopes, a necklace of broadleaf, conifer and mixed woodlands extends from the Hellfire Cub to Saggart Hill.

 Higher in the mountains, overlooking the spectacular Glenasmole Valley, the altitude offers a panoramic view over the whole of County Dublin, its coastline, and across the plains of Kildare and Meath.
-On a clear day, the Mountains of Mourne in Northern Ireland can be seen from this vantage point.
+On a clear day, the Mountains of Mourne in Northern can be seen from this vantage point.
 The habitat of the mountain uplands is dominated by acidic grassland, heath, and blanket bog, some of which has provided turf for the fires of Dublin homes over the centuries.
 Today, this upland habitat with its selection of rare and threatened species is mostly protected within the ecologically designated area of the Wicklow Mountains Special Area of Conservation (SAC), which includes a portion of the Dublin Mountains range.